Probability distributions

 Let’s consider males first.
 The mean height is 69.2 inches and the standard deviation is 3.0 inches.
 The median is listed under p50, referring to the 50th percentile score — 69.0 inches in our example.
 The range is ascertained through the p0 and p100 scores, referring to the 0th (lowest) and 100th (highest) percentile score — 59.9 inches to 78.9 inches in our example.

-To make these percentile scores a little more concrete, let’s randomly select 11 males from the data frame.
+To make these percentile scores a little more concrete and review some key elements of desctiptive statistics from Module 02, let’s randomly select 11 males from the data frame.
 Once 11 are selected — I am going to sort by height, and create a value denoting the rank order from shortest to tallest of these 11 males.

 set.seed(1234567)